hands holding a mobile phone

 Support at BSU

-Our team of Sexual Violence Liaison Officers (SVLOs) and Gender-Based Violence Caseworker have had specialist training to support and advise students who have experienced any form of sexual violence and/or domestic abuse.
+Our Sexual Violence and Domestic Abuse team consists of a Gender-Based Violence Caseworker and Sexual Violence and Domestic Abuse Caseworkers.
+They've had specialist training to support and advise students who have experienced any form of sexual violence and/or domestic abuse.

 This service is available to all students, regardless of gender, sexuality, age, and when or where the incident(s) took place.

-Your SVLO will be led by you.
-They will listen to you and discuss the options available to you.
-They will:
+Your caseworker will be led by you.
+They'll listen to you and discuss the options available to you.
+They'll:

 • help you decide what support you need going forward